maclover7/tinysplash/README.md

 [![Circle CI](https://circleci.com/gh/thoughtbot/tinysplash.svg?style=svg)](https://circleci.com/gh/thoughtbot/tinysplash)

 Tinysplash is a collection of free tools to help validate a business idea.
-Using simple landing pages with "fake doors" and email collection will help tinysplash users gauge the interest around their product idea while collecting the emails of potential customers.
+Using simple landing pages with "fake doors" and email collection will help Tinysplash users gauge the interest around their product idea while collecting the emails of potential customers.